The mission of this page is, describe the wonders and discoveries

 The size of the dip in starlight reveals how big around the transiting planet is.
 Unsurprisingly, this search for planetary shadows is known as the transit method.

 NASA's Kepler space telescope, launched in 2009, has found nearly 2,700 confirmed exoplanets this way.
-Now in its "K2" mission, Kepler is still discovering , though its fuel is expected to run out soon.
+Now in its "K2" mission, Kepler is still discovering new planets, though its fuel is expected to run out soon.

 Each method has its pluses and minuses.
 Wobble detections provide the mass of the planet, but give no information about the planet's girth, or diameter.
 Transit detections reveal the diameter but not the mass.